Sam Jones in Madrid and agency

 Young people march through the streets of Lisbon in January to protest against the lack of affordable housing.

-Portugal has paused plans intended to stem the country’s brain drain by offering young people a decade of progressive tax breaks that would have seen them paying nothing at all in their first year of work.
+Portugal will attempt to stem the country’s brain drain by offering young people a decade of progressive tax breaks that would see them paying nothing at all in their first year of work.

-Montenegro’s administration had already ditched a proposed 15% cap on income tax for 18- to 35-year-olds in favour of the decade-long progressive scheme, which was similar to one supported by the Socialists.
+The centre-right minority government of Luís Montenegro is ditching a proposed 15% cap on income tax for 18- to 35-year-olds and replacing it with a progressive scheme similar to one supported by the opposition Socialists after some last-minute wrangling.

-Under the now-paused plans, young people earning up to €28,000 (£23,500) a year would have been given a 100% tax exemption in the first year of work, dropping to 75% from the second to the fifth year, 50% between the sixth and ninth and 25% in the 10th year.
+Under the scheme, which forms part of the country’s 2025 budget, young people earning up to €28,000 (£23,500) a year would have a 100% tax exemption in the first year of work, dropping to 75% from the second to the fourth year, 50% between the fifth and the seventh and 25% from the eighth to the 10th year.

 Although overall unemployment in Portugal fell to 6.1% in the second quarter of 2024, among young people it was almost four times higher at 22%.